We Now Know Exactly What the Trump-Backed Arizona “Audit” Is Going to Do

 “This is common with…every…county…in…Arizona and has been since the data became available over a decade ago,” Archer wrote.

-On this and other already litigated and debunked myths, Logan is seeking to extend the audit indefinitely while, meanwhile, Trump is claiming victory.
+On this and other already litigated and debunked myths, Logan is seeking to extend the audit indefinitely while Trump is claiming victory.

-As County Board of Supervisors Chairman Sellers indicated, though, Arizona’s auditors will face a steep challenge if they think going to get any more information out of Maricopa County voluntarily, in order to mangle it.
+As Jack Sellers indicated, though, Arizona’s auditors will face a steep challenge if they think they’re going to get any more information out of Maricopa County voluntarily, in order to mangle it.

 “To Senate leaders I say, stop accusing us of not cooperating when we have given you everything qualified auditors would need to do this job,” his statement concluded.
 “Finish your audit, release the report, and be prepared to defend it in Court.”